krusenbaumlukas/RiceLateralRootPhenotypingTool/README.md

 ## Introduction

 This software can be used to obtain phenotypic data of lateral root traits from rice root scans.
-Please refer to ./ExampleImages as reference to what these scans should look like.
-Using this software the following traits can be measured in a semi-automated manner: main root axis length (MRL), single S-type length (STL), single L-type length (LTL),
+Please refer to ./ExampleImages as a reference to what these scans should look like.
+Using this software, the following traits can be measured in a semi-automated manner: main root axis length (MRL), single S-type length (STL), single L-type length (LTL),